You don’t have to be a marketer to know that billions of dollars are spent every year on advertising ??

 - Reduces the time to convert

-- And introduces authenticity into the sales process from first contact
+- Introduces authenticity into the sales process from first contact

 This push from business-centric to customer-centric is happening across industries.
 According to Gartner, one of the top three priorities for marketing leaders is investing in technologies that support the customer experience.

 At Drift, we’re huge proponents of ensuring a frictionless customer experience.
-From our conversational landing pages to chat to video to email – we’re dedicated to building products that move the needle forward and improve the interactions between customer and company.
+From automation to chat to video to email – we’re building products that move the needle forward and improve the interactions between the buyer and company.

 One area we found particularly painful for marketers was the dropoff in PPC campaigns from ad to offer.
 So we decided to do something about it.

-To make remove forms from the equation and customize messaging based on an ad campaign, we developed the Paid Ad Conversion bot.
+To provide a second net to forms and customized messaging based on ad campaigns, we developed the Paid Ad Conversion bot.